NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

         prim_type='Cube')
     ```

-### Step 5.6: Group Imports at Top
+### Step 5.6: Group Imports at the Top

-Move the `import omni.kit.commands` to the top with the other imports.
+Move the `import omni.kit.commands` to the top of the module with the other imports.

     ```python
     import omni.ext